elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_01.md

 !!! info "Which one do I use?"
     That is a very good question and the answer is "It depends..."
+    Reasons to use venv:
+    - On Python 3.3 or later versions
-    - venv is 'pre-baked' into python
-    - virtualenv has to be installed (e.g. 'pip install --user virtualenv' )
+    - Don't want install any more software (venv is 'baked' into python whereas virtualenv has to be installed (e.g. 'pip install --user virtualenv' ) i.e. likely to be on an application end-users python installation
+    - Wanting only a simple, lightweight and easy-to-use tool
+    - Need the pip built-in support
+    Reasons to use virtualenv:
+    - You are stuck on an older version of Python (pre-3.3)
+    - Require virtual environements using specific versions of the Python interpreter
+    - Need more control over the virtual environment setup than supplied by venv

 _How do we use a virtual environment?
 (An example using venv)_
 1. Create the virtual environment